GetShortstack/docs/docs/README.md

 ### A quick summary from the founders

-Shortstack is a platform that let's you focus on the essence of your backend while we do all the heavy lifting.
+Brev is a platform that let's you focus on the essence of your backend while we do all the heavy lifting.
 Ignore anyting about environments, infrastructure, etc, and just... code.
-We hope you build something great and make shortstack your best friend, it sure is ours :')
+We hope you build something great and make Brev your best friend, it sure is ours :')

 To clarify: this is not just an abstraction, it's a powerful developer tool thats genuinely writing all of the backend/infrastructure code behind the scenes, allowing you to return your mindshare to your product and your customers!

 We totally get that sometimes, frameworks are just too limiting.
-We've been there, so we designed Shortstack from the start with ability to eject.
+We've been there, so we designed Brev from the start with ability to eject.
 At any time, you can go under the hood, or even eject your code, including all of the backend code we wrote for you, and go host it yourself.
 If you do this, we'd love to know where we fell... well.. short :)

 We hope you love it
 -Nader & Alec